NavyaG-lab/Tech-writer/databricks/library_bump.md

 #### Via CircleCI

 One way to get a JAR is through Circle CI.
-Circle CI packages [itaipu](https://circleci.com/gh/nubank/itaipu/tree/master) during every build that successfuly ran its tests.
+Circle CI packages [itaipu](https://circleci.com/gh/nubank/itaipu/tree/master) during every build that successfully ran its tests.

 1. Generally you want to grab the JAR from the last successful master build, which you can find